GeekInTheNorth/Stott.Security.Optimizely/README.md

 ### Central Whitelist Structure

-The structure of the central whitelist must exist as a JSON object reachable by a GET method for the specified '''WhitelistUrl'''.
-The JSON returned should be an array with each entry having a '''sourceUrl''' and an array of '''directives'''.
+The structure of the central whitelist must exist as a JSON object reachable by a GET method for the specified 'WhitelistUrl'.
+The JSON returned should be an array with each entry having a 'sourceUrl' and an array of 'directives'.
 All of these should be valid strings.

 Example:
 ```